 Director of UNESCO Centre for Water Law Policy and Science in Physical Geography

 Energy Environment and Society, School of Humanities, Social Sciences and Law

 +44 (0)1382 384194

 John has been at the University of Dundee since 1998.
-He was Founding Director of the Centre for Environmental Change and Human Resilience (CECHR), a strategic and highly successful partnership with the James Hutton Institute, established to tackle interdisciplinary challenges around food, water, energy and health security.
-He was the inaugural Dean of the new School of Social Sciences created through restructuring in 2015.
+He was the Founding Director of the Centre for Environmental Change and Human Resilience (CECHR), a strategic and highly successful partnership with the James Hutton Institute, established to tackle interdisciplinary challenges around food, water, energy and health security.
+He was the inaugural Dean of the School of Social Sciences created through restructuring in 2015.

 I am available for media commentary on my research.

 - Clean water/sanitation

 The security of the world’s water has never been more precarious, a University of Dundee scholar has warned.

 The University of Dundee will welcome the “thinkers and change-makers of the future” as part of a new, multi-million pound initiative.